sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 import :class:`sphinx_gallery.sorting.ExplicitOrder` and initialize it with the list of all subfolders with their paths relative to `conf.py` in the order you prefer them to appear.
-Keep in mind that we use a single sort key for all the galleries that are build, thus we include the prefix of each gallery in the corresponding subsection folders.
+Keep in mind that we use a single sort key for all the galleries that are built, thus we include the prefix of each gallery in the corresponding subsection folders.
 One does not define a sortkey per gallery.
-You can use Linux paths, and if you documentation is built in a Windows system, paths will be transformed to work accordingly, the converse does not hold.
+You can use Linux paths, and if your documentation is built in a Windows system, paths will be transformed to work accordingly, the converse does not hold.